 Once we have received your information, an Aloka Vihara resident will try to be in touch within one week.
 We want to connect and find out if there is a project you can start on right away.
 If not, we’ll keep your contact information on hand for future projects.

-Community Work Days ~ Save the dates!
+Community Work Days ~ Save the date(s)!

 On these days, we all work together from 8:30 am to 3:30 pm.
 We take a break for the midday meal, and end the day by sharing the benefits of our efforts.
 For the time of the pandemic, all Community Work Days have been cancelled.

 In addition current Aloka Vihara projects in need of volunteer support are (*** indicates high priority):